zencart/documentation/content/dev/languages/what_to_translate.md

 If the plugin does not install automatically, chances are there is an SQL file to import.
 Here too, strings we are looking for are in those queries to configuration and configuration_group tables.

-##### IN DATABASE:
+#### IN DATABASE:

 Modules or plugins not installed won't have their English strings registered in database!
 Everything installed will be in one of these tables:

 - Table `'configuration'`, fields `'configuration_title'` and `'configuration_description'`.
 - Table `'configuration_group'`, fields `'configuration_title'` and `'configuration_description'` (not really used).
+- Table `'plugin_control'`,  fields `'name'` and `'description'`.
 - Table `'product_types'`, field `'type_name'`.
 - Table `'product_type_layout'`, fields `'configuration_title'` and `'configuration_description'`.

-- Table `'plugin_control'`,  fields `'name'` and `'description'`.

 ### Database fields to be translated through admin interface:

+These do not require translation in a language-pack.

-These are dependant on data imput by users like adding products and other customization and by definition are subject to change.
-Admin interface will allow you to add or update these strings in all installed languages.
+These are dependent on data input by users like adding products and other customization and by definition are subject to change.

+The Admin interface will allow you to add or update these strings in all installed languages.

+#### Edit using the Admin Interface:
+The following are the areas where language-specific text can be edited by admin users, directly, after a language-pack has been installed:

 Table **`'categories_description'`**, fields `'categories_name'` and `'categories_description'`.
 Menu : **Catalog::Categories/Products -> Click on 'Edit' icon for a category**.